Why do you call your program “self-protection” instead of “self-defense?”

 Where are your classes held?

 Definitely!
-One of the challenges with people who carry firearms is that many of them think of their gun as their only option in a criminal assault.
+One of the challenges with people who carry firearms is that many of them think of their gun as their only option in an attack.
 That’s an all-or-nothing approach that could cause its own pot full of problems!
 The other challenge is that most people carrying a firearm don’t ALWAYS have it with them.
 So what happens when a bad guy is rude enough to be bad when you DON’T have a gun with you (like in the shower, or while bathing your 18 month old baby, or while in that place that prohibits having a firearm).
-We’re not trying to tell you not to carry and we’re not saying a firearm isn’t a great option in certain situations, but we ARE saying that your survivability (physically and legally) is much greater if you have other options you can use that don’t necessitate having a gun with you 24/7!
+We’re not trying to tell you not to carry and we’re not saying a firearm isn’t a great option in certain situations, but we ARE saying that your survivability (physically and legally) is much greater if you have other options that don’t necessitate having a gun with you 24/7!

 Are these martial arts classes?

 They are not!
 To use martial arts effectively against an attacker, you must train extensively AND be at a fitness level that allows you to do all the techniques of that particular style of martial art.
 We believe that every woman deserves to be safe, whether she is slender, muscular, or curvy.
 Our program works regardless of your dress size or physical challenges.
 We created our program to, first and foremost, teach you to avoid a situation where you would ever need to fight someone.
-But we will also teach you how to fight an attacker if you must!
+But we will also teach you how to fight and disable an attacker if you must!
 And you will be able to do this on the SAME DAY YOU ATTEND THE COURSE!
 We have taught our Claws & Fangs course (the fighting class) to women with back issues, joint problems, and more.
 We’ve taught women from teens to women well into their 70’s!
+The other problem we see with

 Do you have special pricing for churches or schools?